TimAnthonyAlexander/loom/README.md

 The backend default OpenAI fallback model is `gpt-4o`.
 The active model can be set at runtime from the UI.

+### Settings
+Loom persists user settings including API keys, workspace paths, and feature flags:
+- **Auto-approve Shell**: When enabled, shell commands are executed without manual approval
+- **Auto-approve Edits**: When enabled, file edits are applied without manual approval
+- Settings are stored in the OS-specific user config directory under `loom/settings.json`

+### Rules
+Loom supports two types of rules that influence AI behavior:
+- **User Rules**: Global rules that apply to all projects, stored in user config
+- **Project Rules**: Workspace-specific rules stored in `.loom/rules.json` within each project

+Rules are accessible via the Rules button in the UI and can be edited inline.

 ### Model selection
 The frontend exposes a curated, static model selector.
 Entries are of the form `provider:model_id` and grouped by provider.
 The current set is exactly: